NATO Business Portal

 NSPA provides integrated solutions for logistics, operational and systems support and services, to NATO and its Nations and Partners.
 Products and services are contracted with business and industry primarily located in NATO nations.
 The firms registered in the NSPA Supplier Database can bid on NSPA requirements.
 Here is the list of all Future Business Opportunities”.

-NATO HQ is the political and administrative centre of the Alliance and the permanent home of the North Atlantic Council, which is NATO's senior political decision-making body.
+NATO Headquarters Brussels is the political and administrative centre of the Alliance and the permanent home of the North Atlantic Council, which is NATO's senior political decision-making body.
 Most of NATO HQ business opportunities relate to the day-to-day running of the headquarters (ICT, construction works, facility management, maintenance, consultancy services, etc.).

 The Defence Investment Division is at the forefront of the development and delivery of capabilities covering the full range of military missions.
 Particular focus is put on the development of common funded capabilities but also on capabilities related to Smart Defence and the Connected Forces Initiative, aimed at achieving the goals set out by NATO Heads of State and Government.
-In addition the DI Division provides support to the Conference of National Armaments Directors (CNAD) and its substructure, to the Integrated Air and Missile Defence Committee, and to the Aviation Committee.<.p>
+In addition the DI Division provides support to the Conference of National Armaments Directors (CNAD) and its substructure, to the Integrated Air and Missile Defence Committee, and to the Aviation Committee.

 The Defence Investment Division is also responsible for the overall relationship with industry for which it has developed an Industrial Relations website, reflecting the efforts to improve Trans-Atlantic Defence technological and Industrial Cooperation (TADIC).